aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 2: Initialize Node Class Object

-Now, create a node class object, in this case, representing a cube.
+A `Node` represents a single element in the scene graph – in this case, a cube.
+Nodes can hold geometry, transformation data, and child nodes, making them the building blocks of any hierarchical 3‑D model.

 ```java
 Node cubeNode = new Node("cube");